 In the light of Kabeer’s (2005: 13-14) empowerment framework, a person needs to be in a position to make choices about one’s own life, while disempowerment, on the other hand, means being denied those choices (Kabeer, 1999).
-In the case of Begum and Akter, both were in need of police protection as they were suffering physical violence, however, they were not making a purposive choice because they did not believe in the legal system.
+In the case of Ms. T and Ms. S, both were in need of police protection as they were suffering physical violence, however, they were not making a purposive choice because they did not believe in the legal system.
 In the second dimension Kabeer (1999: 438 439) mentioned “Resources”, through which an individual can exercise agency.
-Again, Begum and Akter both wanted justice for themselves; however, they were not willing to make use of their agency to access the resources (in this case the police) because they thought the police would not help them to reach a desired outcome.
+Again, Ms. T and Ms. S both wanted justice for themselves; however, they were not willing to make use of their agency to access the resources (in this case the police) because they thought the police would not help them to reach a desired outcome.
 This leads to Kabeer’s (cited in Alsop et al., 2006: 1) third dimension of empowerment: “achievements”, as a process through which “an individual or group can make purposive choices and transform these choices into desired actions and goods”.
 Therefore, it could be argued that in Bangladesh, some women, especially poor women, are not in a position to make a purposive choice about their life, therefore; the resources which they can access to achieve a goal is unreachable, this means they lack empowerment.

 Are the Police carrying out an honest investigation?

 Jahan et al. (1997) argued that most of the dowry or domestic or acid attack cases are committed in the secrecy of the women’s in-laws’ houses.
 In such circumstances there may be no direct witness or evidence to collect which might prove the crime.
 The fate of these cases fundamentally depends on an honest investigation from the police officer.
 For example, the majority of violence against women cases in Bangladesh law allows the police to arrest the accused without any warrant.
 However, in the majority of cases it is evident that the police seldom arrest the accused.
-In multiple instance the police have refused to arrest the criminals and failed to register a case bought by women or their family, blaming the victim to provocation of the incident (Jahan et al., 1997).
+In multiple instances the police have refused to arrest the criminals and failed to register a case bought by women or their family, blaming the victim to provocation of the incident (Jahan et al., 1997).
 Likewise, corruption, for example - taking bribes and manipulation of a case by the police has serious barriers for Bangladeshi women to achieve a favourable remedy for themselves (Carroll, 1985).
 Besides, in some cases no action has been taken for years, which leads to loss of valuable evidence in a crime.
 This failure of the police to investigate and take proper actions helps many offenders to go unpunished.
 Conversely, there are hardly any procedures present in Bangladesh through which the police can be investigated for failure to perform their legal duty.
-Even if the investigation method is mentioned in constitutional books, in reality political power and bribes allow the police to simply release the culprits.
+Even if the investigation method is mentioned in constitutional books, in reality political power and bribes allow the police to simply release the offender.

-Several of the difficulties women face are illustrated by my research interviewee Tamima Akter Sathi, (the dowry violence victim).
+Several of the difficulties women faces are illustrated by my research interviewee Ms. T, (the dowry violence victim).
 When she was asked questions relating to her experience, her response was:

 “No, I don’t think he (Perpatrator) has the right to commit violence against me.
 I went to a women's rights organisation in 2010 and they assured me that they would support me in every step; however, because of my father, I didn't get any support.
 No, I am not aware of any legal rights or laws in Bangladesh.
 Yes, I went to the police but they didn't help me.
 I don't think many women are aware of the anti-violence laws”.